 - a.
 Rights to locatable minerals on trust land are available only as provided in this section.
 To the extent that a statute or regulation applicable to other state land, including AS 38.05.185, 38.05.195, 38.05.205, and 38.05.245, contains a requirement that provides for or permits the acquisition of mineral rights, rights to prospect, or rights that open land to claim staking, mineral location, or leasehold location, that provision of law is considered inconsistent with 11 AAC 99.020, and does not apply to Trust land. - b.
-The executive director, in consultation with the trust authority, shall open areas of trust land under one or more of the following methods, or under (c) of this section, which the executive director determines to be
+The executive director, in consultation with the trust authority, shall open areas of trust land under one or more of the following methods, or under (c) of this section, which the executive director determines to be consistent with 11 AAC 99.020: (1) competitive lease; (2) exploration license; (3) negotiated agreement; (4) prospecting permit; (5) mineral entry; or (6) by other methods that the executive director considered appropriate

 Deleted: While extensions to

-Deleted: projects will continue to support production volumes.
+Deleted: projects will continue to support production

+volumes,

 Deleted: are